-- Students are welcome to submit work early.
-Note that if you submit early, your assignment may be graded early.
-Once graded, assignments cannot be resubmitted for additional credit even if the assignment deadline hasn't yet passed. - Regrades of submitted assignments will only be allowed under very specific circumstances (such as a posting error).
+• Students are welcome to submit work early.

+• Regrades of submitted assignments will only be allowed under very specific circumstances (such as a posting error).
 If a graded assignment can be resubmitted for additional credit, I will let you know in my grading comments.